RebornTrack970/MindustryAU/README.md

 # MindustryAU
 A FanFic/Lore about Mindustry Campaign, from the perspective of Crux.
-(All characters are Droids)
+(All characters are Humanoid-Androids, aka Robots that look like Humans and can die.)

 This FanFic/Lore is writen and edited by **RTOmega.**